 The high level of alcohol consumption has led to an increased rate of death, blindness and dangerous diseases such as cancer, hypertension, blindness and traumatic injuries with young children left behind as orphans or single parented.
 It has also lead to the risk of unprotected sexual relations and high chances of women getting raped by unknown villagers around the community, leading to unwanted pregnancies.

-This has led to further spread of HIV/AIDs around the slums and has left many children and neighbours taking care of children left without parents.
+This has led to further spread of HIV/Aids around the slums and has left many children and neighbors taking care of children left without parents.